Nursing (NURS)

 Term Typically Offered: Fall Only

-Description: The focus is on understanding health promotion and safety throughout care transitions.
+Description: This course is designed to apply evidence-based nursing care related to the distinct health needs of the aging population.
+The focus is on understanding health promotion and safety throughout care transitions.
 In addition, this course will focus on variable responses of older adult clients to acute and chronic pathophysiological conditions as well as polypharmacy.
 Further focus includes maintaining a level of function that promotes quality of life.

 For class offerings for a specific term, refer to the Schedule of Classes